stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 the frightened hoofbeats of his fleeing yak.
 These beats were ruthless and purposeful, and they were behind him.

-  Carter&rsquo;s pursuit of the yak became now a flight from an unseen thing, for though he dared not glance over his shoulder he felt that the presence behind him could be nothing wholesome or mentionable.
+  Carter's pursuit of the yak became now a flight from an unseen thing, for though he dared not glance over his shoulder he felt that the presence behind him could be nothing wholesome or mentionable.
 His yak must have heard or felt it first, and he did not like to ask himself whether it had followed him from the haunts of men or had floundered up